AWSFirehose

 Even if encryption is currently enabled for a delivery stream, you can still invoke this operation on it to change the ARN of the CMK or both its type and ARN.
 If you invoke this method to change the CMK, and the old CMK is of type CUSTOMER_MANAGED_CMK, Firehose schedules the grant it had on the old CMK for retirement.
 If the new CMK is of type CUSTOMER_MANAGED_CMK, Firehose creates a grant that enables it to use the new CMK to encrypt and decrypt data and to manage the grant.

-For the KMS grant creation to be successful, Firehose APIs StartDeliveryStreamEncryption and CreateDeliveryStream should not be called with session credentials that are more than 6 hours old.
+For the KMS grant creation to be successful, the Firehose API operations StartDeliveryStreamEncryption and CreateDeliveryStream should not be called with session credentials that are more than 6 hours old.

 If a delivery stream already has encryption enabled and then you invoke this operation to change the ARN of the CMK or both its type and ARN and you get ENABLING_FAILED, this only means that the attempt to change the CMK failed.
 In this case, encryption remains enabled with the old CMK.